meghads/Myportfolio/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, feel free to fork the repository and create a pull request.

-## Acknowledgments

-- Special thanks to the creator of the tutorial video on YouTube ([link to the video](https://www.youtube.com/watch?v=YQCDUJ6hhNY)) for guiding me through building this portfolio website.